 Lucky Dumpling Market strives to be environmentally responsible.
-All plates, bowls, cutlery and cups are compostable; wine is served in reusable glasses and water can be purchased in reusable Voss bottles.
+All plates, bowls, cutlery and cups are compostable, and wine is served in reusable glasses.
 We have avoided using single-use plastics wherever possible.
 A three-bin system is in place to separate compostables, recyclables, and general waste.
 We encourage you to bring in your own drink bottle to refill from our free filtered water stations.

 Where can I receive updates about Lucky Dumpling Market?

 Please follow Lucky Dumpling Market on social media for more updates.